Insights into the physics of neutron star interiors from pulsar glitches: Dynamical phases and the Vela's 2016 glitch precursor

 \item \emph{Moderate outward creep -} The average lag satisfies $0 < \partial_t \langle \ovp \rangle < -\partial_t \Omega_p$, meaning that the superfluid is only partially decoupled.
-This state is likely to occur during the long term post-glitch relaxation: the reduced post-glitch lag slowly increases, i.e. $\dt \langle\ovp\rangle >0$.
-Consequently the superfluid gradually recouples with the observable component (the system is expected to reach the steady state if no other glitches occur in the meanwhile). \\
+This state is likely to occur during the slow post-glitch relaxation, when the post-glitch lag is expected to slowly increase because of gradual repinning, $\dt \langle\ovp\rangle >0$.\\